Paardekraal Monument: Background

-A mass gathering was proposed for 8 January 1881 at Paardekraal (now Krugersdorp) for the Transvaal Boers were a decision would be made as to how they should proceed, if at all to independence, but this date was brought forward to 8 December 1880.
+A mass gathering was proposed for 8 January 1881 at Paardekraal (now Krugersdorp) for the Transvaal Boers where a decision would be made as to how they should proceed, if at all to independence, but this date was brought forward to 8 December 1880.
 From that date until 13 December 1880, 8,000 to 10,000 Boer men, women and children eventually gathered on sloping ground in Paardekraal.
 The meeting declared the restoration of the old Volksraad, and the government of the republic to be managed by three men, Paul Kruger, Piet Joubert and Marthinus Pretorius.
 A proclamation declaring independence was drawn-up by Eduard Bok and Dr. E. J. P. Jorissen stating the reasons for the actions in a thirty-eight clause document.
 It declared their independence from British rule and the resumption of the South African Republic on 13 December 1880.
 After reading of the oath below, 5,000 to 6,000 men acknowledged this oath by placing a stone on the hill-side that formed the original stone cairn.

 In the presence of Almighty God, the searcher of all hearts, and prayerfully waiting on His gracious help and pity, we, burghers of the South African Republic, have solemnly agreed, as we do hereby agree, to make a holy covenant for us and for our children, which we confirm with a solemn oath.
 Fully forty years ago our fathers fled from the Cape Colony in order to become a free and independent people.
 Those forty years have been forty years of pain and suffering.
 We established Natal, the Orange Free State and the South African Republic, and three times the English government has trampled on our liberty and dragged to the ground our flag, which our fathers had baptised with their blood and tears.
 As by a thief in the night has our republic been stolen from us.
 We neither may nor can endure this.
 It is God's will, and is required of us by duty to our fathers and by love to our children, that we should hand over intact to our children the legacy of the fathers.
 For that purpose it is that we have here come together and give each other the right hand as men and brethren, solemnly promising to remain faithful to our country and our people, and with our eyes fixed on God, to cooperate until death for the restoration of the freedom of our republic.
 So help us Almighty God.